 Like Mexican street corn?
 Then you’ll love this Mexican Street Corn Potato Salad!
 Tender cubes of potato and charred sweet corn kernels are coated in a creamy mixture of mayonnaise, sour cream, salty cheese, chilies, garlic, and the tangy zing of lime zest.

-Mexico is famous for their elotes (street corn) and it’s typically sold by vendors on the cob on a stick or cut off the cob and served in a bowl.
-This snack is so popular that it has found it’s way over to the states and is frequently seen in restaurants everywhere as an appetizer or side dish.
-It’s absolutely delicious and I get it every time I see it on a menu.
+Mexico is famous for their elotes (street corn) and sold by street vendors on the cob that’s stuck on a stick or cut off the cob and served in a bowl.
+This snack is so popular, it has found it’s way over to the states and is frequently seen in restaurants as an appetizer or a side dish.

-When I was first developing this recipe, I knew I wanted to try using lime zest instead of lime juice, but I worried the zest might throw off some bitter vibes.
-Well, I ended up going for the gold and I’m glad I did because it turned out so much better than I ever expected!
+Developing this recipe, I wanted to try using lime zest instead of lime juice.
+I worried the zest might throw off some bitter vibes, but ended up going for the gold.
+So glad I did because it turned out much better than I ever expected!
 The zest really brightens the salad up and adds such a fresh zing.
 It’s so good, I’m thinking of adding lime zest to every potato salad I make.

 I have so many plans for this Mexican Street Corn Potato Salad.
 I’m making it again in a week for a Cinco de Mayo party and it’s going to be my go-to salad dish to bring to potlucks, picnics, and get-togethers all summer.

-- 2 pounds Yukon gold potatoes (about 6 medium), peeled
+- 3 pounds Yukon gold potatoes (about 8 medium), washed & unpeeled, cut into quarters

 - 1 cup mayonnaise